 If you are taking certain medications it can alter the results of the test, so if you missed your period and are on a diuretic or antihistamine, you might want to take a visit to your doctor to see if you are pregnant.

-It Could be the Test itself:
+It Could be the Test itself

 One reason for false negative results may simply be the type of pregnancy test you are taking.
-Certain tests are more sensitive than others, so buy a couple different kinds rather than sticking to one brand.
+Certain tests are more sensitive than others, so buy a couple of different kinds rather than sticking to one brand.
 This will make you feel better about your results overall.

 You Might Be Expecting Multiples

 We know this seems super weird and doesn’t really make sense.
 And while this is rarely the case for a false negative, it is possible.
-Multiples cause your HCG levels to be very high and this can throw the pregnancy test off causing false negative.
+Multiples cause your HCG levels to be very high and this can throw the pregnancy test off causing false negatives.

 It might be an Ectopic Pregnancy

 Ectopic pregnancy can be another cause for a false negative pregnancy test.
 An ectopic pregnancy is when the embryo does not attach to the uterine lining but attaches elsewhere like in the fallopian tubes.
 If this is the case HCG may not be being produced properly causing a false negative.
 If you have missed your period and are having any sort of extreme pain, you should contact your doctor immediately.
-Contacting doctor immediately will rule out an ectopic pregnancy.
+Contacting the doctor immediately will rule out an ectopic pregnancy.

 Can you have a False Positive Pregnancy Test?